alphagov/govuk-rfcs/rfc-116-store-attachment-data-in-content-items.md

-Manuals Publisher and Travel Advice Publisher have their own databases, rather than using Publishing API directly as a backing store, so they dont have this same problem.
+Manuals Publisher and Travel Advice Publisher have their own databases, rather than using Publishing API directly as a backing store, so they don't have this same problem.

 [schema.org]: http://schema.org/
 [see this comment]: https://github.com/alphagov/govuk_publishing_components/pull/1247#pullrequestreview-338008254